zitadel/zitadel/docs/docs/apis/actions/introduction.md

 Actions provide a defined set of libraries.
 The provided libraries vary depending on trigger types.

+You can find great snippets and examples which show how you can use actions in [this repository](https://github.com/zitadel/actions).

 Actions are a key feature to extend the functionality of ZITADEL and continuously improve the feature and expand the use cases.
 Check out our [roadmap](https://zitadel.com/roadmap) for more details.

 ## Action